TReX®

 - TDMA/CDMA bulk transmitters

-- Non-commercial adversary modems
+- Non-commercial representative modems

 - Comms modulations: FSK, BPSK, BPSK-DSSS, OFDM, and QAM